 When you’ve never been pregnant before, it’s difficult to know what you “should” be feeling when you’re expecting.
 From that first little twinge that makes you suspect maaaaybe you’re pregnant, to that exhilarating (or possibly scary) moment you see the two little pink lines confirming your suspicions, to the following nine months that bring so many new sensations and bizarre bodily issues… you constantly wonder if the symptoms you’re experiencing could officially be pregnancy-related.

-In the very beginning, I found myself constantly reading online forums about the experiences of other women during their “two week wait” that finally led to their BFP (“big fat positive”, in case you aren’t savvy in the online pregnancy lingo).
-I wanted to know if every little twinge was the real thing, and it became a small obsession of mine to compare every little cramp and pain I felt to the things that others were describing.
-After four months of this, I had finally gotten pregnant.
-But my worry-wart brain held me prisoner… it then became a game of googling every symptom known to man and the phrase “normal in pregnancy”, or “X amount of weeks pregnant”, to try to help assuage my fears, reassure myself that others had experienced the same symptom, and that nothing was wrong.
+In the very beginning, I found myself obsessively reading online forums about the experiences of other women during their “two week wait” that finally led to their BFP (“big fat positive”, in case you aren’t savvy in the online pregnancy lingo).
+I wanted to know if every little twinge was the real thing, and it became an insane hobby of mine to compare every little cramp and pain I felt to the things that others were describing.
+After four months of this, I finally became pregnant.
+Hurray, right?!
+WRONG!
+My worry-wart brain continued to hold me prisoner… the game simply changed to obsessively googling every symptom known to man along with the phrase “normal in pregnancy”, or “X amount of weeks pregnant”, to try to help assuage my fears, reassure myself that others had experienced the same symptom, and that nothing was wrong.
 I don’t know why I did this to myself, but I continued to do it for nearly my entire pregnancy.

 So for all of you ladies out there after my own heart, I thought I’d share my symptoms with you from both of my pregnancies (the first was ectopic, the second was successful). **Disclaimer: some of the symptoms may be too “TMI” for some folks… if you’re squeamish reading about those kinds of things, then perhaps this post isn’t for you.
 But if you’re going to be pregnant, you may as well get over it now… pregnancy will have you facing so many weird and/or disgusting issues to the point that it very quickly won’t phase you anymore!)